gambitproject/gambit/doc/pyapi.rst

    .. py:attribute:: prob

       A settable property that represents the probability associated with the action.

-It can be a value stored as an int, :py:class:`pygambit.Rational`, or :py:class:`pygambit.Decimal`.
+      When setting, if the value is is an ``int`` or `pygambit.Rational`, the payoff is stored as a rational number.
+      If ``payoff`` is a `pygambit.Decimal`, the payoff is stored as a decimal number.
+      Otherwise, the method attempts to construct a `pygambit.Rational` or `pygambit.Decimal` based on the
+      string representation of ``payoff``.

+      :raises ValueError: If the value cannot be interpreted as a decimal or rational number.

 .. py:class:: Strategies